unclejaimyjames/surf-alert/README.md

 # surf-alert
-I'll email when surf's up
+Go surf when the wave's are up :)
-so you will get to surf :)